Entry-shifting squeeze

-In the card game contract bridge, an entry-shifting squeeze is a mixture between a material squeeze and an immaterial squeeze.
+In the card game contract bridge, an entry-shifting squeeze is a positional squeeze involving a mixture between a material squeeze and an immaterial squeeze.
 The material part is the same as in a trump squeeze or a squeeze without the count.
 The immaterial part is that depending on the choice of discards of the squeeze an entry into one or into the other hand is created.
-For that very reason an entry-shifting squeeze is always a positional squeeze.

 Examples

 In the first diagram clubs are trumps and South could claim all tricks on a crossruff were it not for the trump in East's hand.
 When the club jack is played, the entry-shifting squeeze comes to his rescue.

 If West sheds a heart, the jack is overtaken with the ace, a heart ruffed and North is left with the last trump and a master heart.
 If West chooses to discard a diamond, the club jack is underplayed with the five.
 North's club ace ruffs the diamonds good and the South hand wins the last two tricks.

 The entry-shifting mechanism works also in No Trumps, as can be seen in the next example.

 As only five tricks out of remaining six cards are required, this is a squeeze without the count.
 It is not possible to rectify the count as there are not enough communications between the two hands.
 The entry-shifting mechanism will overcome this though.